 The scheme I propose here can be summarized as having the gravon and the graviton the fundamental elementary particles of quantum gravity, to be considered in the standard model.
-The gravon, going through Starobinsky inflation and Bose-Einstein graviton condensation, is a natural candidate for non-singular black holes and dark matter in the universe.
+The gravon, going through gravitational inflation and Bose-Einstein graviton condensation, is a natural candidate for non-singular black holes, dark matter and the standard model matter in the universe.